samirsarsia/Ios101-prework/README.md

 -Delete messages after a certain amount of time

 App Idea - an app that lets user customize the app to the way they want.

+Learned to use git and github using Terminal testing now